This blog post was originally published by Innovate 4 Climate on their website.

 Blog series: Can offsets be a solution to global climate inaction?

-This blog is the first of a 3 part series that highlights key research findings from a research project that is funded by the German Environment Agency and jointly conducted by Wuppertal Institute and South Pole.
+This blog is part of 3 post series that highlights key research findings from a research project that is funded by the German Environment Agency and jointly conducted by Wuppertal Institute and South Pole.
 The reports on which these blogs are based are soon to be published on the UBA website and the findings will be further discussed in an I4C webinar on "How to raise ambition through carbon offsetting?
 Lessons learned and post-2020 prospects" at the end of September 2020.